metaclass-nl/switch-language-example-globalize/README.md

 This is a modified copy of examples/app-npm-webpack from globalize 1.4.0.
-It has been adapted to mimic the result of start-react-app but with support for Globalize.js so that api platform client generator can use it for generating a react client in.
+It has been adapted to mimic the result of start-react-app but with support for Globalize.js and react.js so that it can be used with api-platform client generator.

-It focuses on the [Globalize Webpack Plugin][], which automates data loading (CLDR and app messages) during development and automates Globalize compilation.
-It assumes knowledge of Globalize, npm, and Webpack usage basics.

-This version uses of Globalize runtime modules for both development and production.
+This version uses Globalize runtime modules for both development and production.
 This is for two reasons:
 - In development mode Globalize Webpack Plugin includes all localization data for the development locale.
 This does not only result in a big bundle, it also prevents